f5devcentral/aws-deployments/README.md

 ### Setup:
 1) Download this code somewhere to your system

-2) Create ~/.f5aws with the following contents:
+2) Create ~/.f5aws with the following contents

 <div>
 ---<br>